rarebreed/protean-service/retro/README.md

 I remember when complete games came with 64-96 pages of rules.
 Nowadays, they come with 300-600 pages for the corebook!
-I don't think it is impossible to create a game which has tons of crunch, and yet is also small both in page size, and is keeping inside the RAM in your head.
-A part of why I think this is possible, is because a lot of the rules are in fact intuitive.
-Also, because there are many game attributes, you need less special one off rules, or unique feats to cover the same game rules.
+I don't think it is impossible to create a game which has tons of crunch, and yet is also small both in page size, and can be kept inside the RAM in your head.
+A part of why I think this is possible is because a lot of the rules are in fact intuitive.
+Also, because there are many game attributes, you need less special one-off rules, or unique feats to cover the same game rules.
 In other words, while the game might initially appear to have way more datum than you need, this is in fact a good thing, because it requires less special rules.